barakaally/node-youtube-data/README.md

 })
 ```

-### The data response from Youtube is very big Json object but the interesting part is video url ,but beafore all we can have two type of videos, encrpted(ciphered) non-encrypted
+### The data response from Youtube is very big Json object but the interesting part is video url ,but before all we can have two type of videos, encrpted(ciphered) and non-encrypted
-sample response for ciphered video
+Sample response for ciphered video
 ```
 {
         "csn": "GJxpYIjqN-LJsAKIkJbwAQ",